 Our Sponsorship program is in full swing and a unique way to help us raise money for the special needs dogs that are in our care.
 Many of the dogs we rescue have been neglected and abused for years and they have extenuating health issues because of it.
 Tumors, heartworm disease, mange, and parasite infestation are just a few of the issues we deal with on a regular basis.
-All dogs in our care receive regular veterinary visits that include vaccinations, spay-neuter surgeries and microchips.
+All dogs in our care receive regular veterinary visits that include vaccinations, heartworm testing, de-worming, spay-neuter surgeries and microchips.

 Sponsor one of these dogs that need you most!
 Sponsoring a dog makes a great gift for any dog loving friend or family member, and truly makes a difference in a dogs life.
 A minimum donation of $50 will go directly to the care of the dog you sponsor.
 You will receive a personalized Holiday Card from your sponsored dog.